havardgulldahl/MMM-Groshapp/README.md

-# MagicMirror² Module: StorH
+# MagicMirror² Module: Groshapp
-'MMM-StorH' is a module for displaying your shopping list using StorH by Skog Dev [MagicMirror²](https://magicmirror.builders/).
+'MMM-Groshapp' is a module for displaying your shopping list using Grosh [MagicMirror²](https://magicmirror.builders/).

 ![Simple](images/image.png)

-Current version is 1.0.1
+Current version is 0.0.1
 See [changelog](CHANGELOG.md "Version history") for version history.

+## Credit where it is due
+The code in is app is based on MMM-SkogH 1.0.1 by Skog Dev, great stuff!

 ## Prerequisites
-- The user have downloaded StorH (iOS, Android).
+- The user have downloaded Grosh (iOS, Android).
-- The user have created a SkogID
+- The user have created a Grosh app user

 ## Installation